-The Charlie Keating Band features New England's premier slide guitar player Charlie Keating.
-The band delivers a unique combination of rock, funk, boogie and a bit of blues.
-Charlie has a brilliant slide guitar style that channels Duane Allman and Elmore James.
+Charlie Keating Band with the Rhythm Regulators are celebrating their 16th year together featuring New England's premier slide guitar player Charlie Keating playing that Boston Boogie.
+The band delivers a unique combination of Blues, Boogie,Rock and Funk.
+Charlie has a brilliant slide guitar style that channels Johnny Winter, Duane Allman and Elmore James.
 Many have compared Charlie's playing to early Stevie Ray Vaughan due to Charlie's ability to combine lead and rhythm guitar simultaneously.
 The band is well-known for its big sound and driving rhythm section.

 Charlie is a gifted and prolific songwriter.
-He is a member of SESAC.
 The band's CD "Slide On Over" has gotten consistent international airplay.
 The band is equally comfortable playing its unique versions of covers, or doing a set of originals.

 The band members are:

 Lenny Turnquist - Bass

 K9 Jones - Tail Wagger

 "SlideMaster C" aka Charlie "Slideman" Keating " aka "The Boogieman" aka The "Boston Boogie Man "on guitar, vocals and slide.